Exercise boosts survival rates in colon cancer patients, study shows

 With the benefits rivaling some drugs, experts said cancer centers and insurance plans should consider making exercise coaching a new standard of care for colon cancer survivors.
 Until then, patients can increase their physical activity after treatment, knowing they are doing their part to prevent cancer from coming back.

 “It’s an extremely exciting study,” said Dr. Jeffrey Meyerhardt of Dana-Farber Cancer Institute, who wasn’t involved in the research.
-It’s the first randomized controlled trial to show how exercise can help cancer survivors, Meyerhardt said.
+It’s the first randomized controlled trial to show a reduction in cancer recurrences and improved survival linked to exercise, Meyerhardt said.

 Prior evidence was based on comparing active people with sedentary people, a type of study that can’t prove cause and effect.
 The new study — conducted in Canada, Australia, the United Kingdom, Israel and the United States — compared people who were randomly selected for an exercise program with those who instead received an educational booklet.